-Let me tell you how I decided to make a resolution a week after 1st Jan 2019.
-I am a cyclist and never run more than 5km.
-In the race of making resolutions, I thought about running a half marathon before March 31st, 2019.
-Guess what, I managed to run half marathon on the 13th day of practice.
+Let me tell you how I decided a week after Jan 1st, 2019.
+I am a cyclist and have never run more than 5km.
+In the race to make resolutions, I thought about running a half marathon before Mar 31st, 2019.
+Guess what?
+I managed to run a half marathon on the 13th day of practice.

 Running is not difficult unless you make it so!

 I set a goal of 21 km.
 My first run was 2.2km.
-I started feeling tired after 2–3 km so I consulted my cycling buddy Shekhar Damle who had run a few full marathons 5 years ago and now have registered for another half marathon.
+I started feeling tired after 2–3 km, so I consulted my cycling buddy Shekhar Damle who had run a few full marathons five years ago and now has registered for another half marathon.
 He shared a few tips to run longer.
-The very next day, I run 5.1 km.
+The very next day, I ran 5.1 km.

-I was very happy and told Shekhar that I did 5 km today then he asked me to join him for 8 km.
-Since I was confident so joined him on Sunday in BKC and instead of 8 km, we both did 10 km followed by a celebration at McDonald’s.
+I was thrilled and told Shekhar that I did 5 km today, then he asked me to join him for 8 km.
+Since I was confident so joined him on Sunday in BKC, and instead of 8 km, we both did 10 km, followed by a celebration at McDonald’s.

 A refreshing day started after the run.
-Later in the afternoon, I have received a WhatsApp text from Vineeta who congratulated me for first 10k run and motivated me to register for the upcoming half marathon on 3rd Feb at Bandra Fort.
+Later in the afternoon, I have received a WhatsApp text from Vineeta, who congratulated me for my first 10k run and motivated me to register for the upcoming half marathon on Feb 3rd at Bandra Fort.
 Only 22 days left to practice for the half marathon.

 Here becomes our team of three I Vineeta and Shekhar. 🥂